joker-project/clef-2023/index.md

 Wordplay is a recurrent feature of literature, advertising, movies, and social conversations.
 It is therefore vitally important that natural language processing applications operating on these discourse types be capable of recognising and appropriately dealing with instances of wordplay [14].
 As we mentioned before, preserving wordplay in translation might be crucial to understanding the humorous aspect of a sense.
 Thus, machine translation of wordplay is especially crucial in subtitling.
 As we demonstrated previously [15], machine translation (including popular engines like DeepL<a href="#note1" id="note1ref"><sup>1</sup></a>) is successful in only 13% of cases.
 Although it is impossible to resolve such a complex problem at once, we identified three main steps that could bring us closer to the automation of wordplay analysis—namely, wordplay detection, interpretation, and translation.
 Wordplay detection and interpretation are also important in dialogue systems in order to allow a virtual agent to react properly on the cue of the interlocutor.
 <br>

-### Tasks, evaluation setup, and metrics
-In this edition, we propose three shared tasks:
-* Pun detection in English and French.
-We will use the corpora which were a side result of JOKER-2022 [15] and the augmented data of SemEval-2017 [16] as well as standard evaluation metrics for binary classification (precision, recall, accuracy)
-* Pun location and interpretation in English and French.
-We will use the extended corpus of JOKER-2022 Task 1.
-We will evaluate location based on the accuracy and the interpretation based on paronyms and synonyms.
-* Pun translation from English to French.
-We will use the extended version of the corpus of JOKER-2022 Task 3 and we will continue to evaluate the generated translation manually.
-As in 2022, we will run translation contests (eventually into other languages than French—e.g., Spanish, Maltese, and Portuguese) to have more parallel data and we will hire interns in translation to annotate them.
-We will also extend our corpus with wordplay from literature (e.g. Gödel, Escher, Bach: an Eternal Golden Braid by Douglas Hofstadter) and from video games.
-We will use untranslated data for the test data in order to enrich our corpus for the future editions.
-We will also welcome unshared runs (pun generation, humour perception, etc.).
-Further details will be discussed during the break-out session at CLEF-2022.
-Note that, while our previous JOKER track proved to be very challenging (only 13% of evaluated translations being successful), the larger data set and new evaluation metrics could alleviate this in this round.

 ### References
 [1]	H. Ardi, M. A. Hafizh, I. Rezqi, and R. Tuzzikriah, “Can Machine Translations Translate Humorous Texts?”, Humanus, 2022, doi: 10.24036/humanus.v21i1.115698.<br>
 [2]	F. Regattin, "Traduction automatique et jeux de mots : l’incursion (ludique) d’un inculte".
 Brest, Université de Bretagne occidentale, mars 2021.
 [URL](https://motsmachines.github.io/2021/en/submissions/Mots-Machines-2021_paper_5.pdf)<br>